Trades Pass Local 793 Resolution on Bill C-377

 Province Commits to Mandatory Training of Drill Rig Operators

 As a result of work done by Local 793, the Ontario government intends to introduce mandatory training of rotary drill rig operators.
 The announcement was made Oct.
 20 at a meeting of the Provincial Building and Construction Trades Council of Ontario in Toronto.
-Training, Colleges and Universities Minister Glen Murray told delegates at the meeting […]
+Training, Colleges and Universities Minister Glen Murray told delegates at the meeting that the government wants to make sure nobody operates drill rigs without proper training.
+Murray noted that Local 793 apprentice Kyle Knox lost his life when a drill rig collapsed at a construction site in […]

 As a result of work done by Local 793, the Ontario government intends to introduce mandatory training of rotary drill rig operators.